A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Her mum said sternly, "Well even if she was, two wrongs don't make a right!"

-Becky said, "Well anyway, before we went outside, I was telling you that that so-called medium didn't really find out the name of your old friend Frances in a psychic way, wasn't I, and that she didn't even know what letter it began with at first.
+Becky said, "Well anyway, before we went outside, I was telling you that she didn't really find out the name of your old friend Frances in a psychic way, wasn't I, and that she didn't even know what letter it began with at first.
 She said it was in 'the first half of the alphabet'.
-If you couldn't think of someone with a name beginning with F when she suggested that letter, you would probably have tried to help her out in the end by giving her a name that started with a letter nearby, or she would have started guessing names beginning with different letters till you'd recognised one as being the name of someone you know, who you've been thinking about.
+If you couldn't think of someone with a name beginning with F when she suggested that letter, you would probably have tried to help her out in the end by giving her a name that started with a letter nearby, or she would have started guessing names beginning with different letters nearby, till you'd recognised one as being the name of someone you know who you've been thinking about.
 And it probably wouldn't have taken long till you did; let's face it, who doesn't know someone with a name that starts with a letter in the first half of the alphabet?
 Again, she made a pretty safe guess when she said you knew someone with a name that does, and that you were worrying about them.

 "After all, 'worrying' could mean anything from being really anxious to just having a few concerned thoughts every now and then.
 So everyone probably does one of the two, or something in between those things sometimes.

-"And if you weren't worrying about anyone, you might still know people who are going through hard times in some way, who perhaps you should, in all conscience, be a bit concerned about; so if you'd said you weren't worrying about anyone at all, that medium would probably have asked you if you knew anyone who was having any problems whose name started with a letter in the first half of the alphabet; and if you said yes, she would have told you that that was who she was thinking of, and you would have believed her, because you would have forgotten that she'd originally said you'd been worrying about this person, or you'd have thought the fact that they're having problems was similar enough to you being worried about them to count as that, because you'd have thought that after all, the signals from the spirits or psychic energy or whatever she supposedly uses to know all these things must be quite faint, so she would be bound to have a bit of difficulty deciphering them, so she could easily think they said you'd been worrying about someone when they were really saying you knew someone with a problem.
+"And if you weren't worrying about anyone, you might still know people who are going through hard times in some way, who perhaps you should, in all conscience, be a bit concerned about; so if you'd said you weren't worrying about anyone at all, that so-called medium would probably have asked you if you knew anyone who was having any problems whose name started with a letter in the first half of the alphabet; and if you said yes, she would have told you that that was who she was thinking of, and you would have believed her, because you would have forgotten that she'd originally said you'd been worrying about this person; or you'd have thought the fact that they're having problems was similar enough to you being worried about them to count as that, because you'd have thought that after all, the signals from the spirits or psychic energy or whatever she supposedly uses to know all these things must be quite faint, so she would be bound to have a bit of difficulty deciphering them, so she could easily think they said you'd been worrying about someone when they were really saying you knew someone with a problem.

 "So you'd have just assumed she still basically knew what she was talking about and was giving you special knowledge she was picking up with her psychic abilities.